rdsea/sys4bigml/tutorials/MLServing/README.md

 ### Question:
 - After developing an ML pipeline, how could you deploy the pipeline on heterogeneous computing resources?
 - How to automate environment deployments (hardware/software dependencies) for all services within the pipeline with minimal manual efforts.
-- What would you do if the workload increase/decrease suddently?
+- What would you do if the workload increase/decrease suddenly?
 - How could you guarantee the serving quality?
 - What would you optimize when serving (multiple) ML services?